Spark-NF/novel-updates-notifier/README.md

 ## About
 Add-on that notifies you when a novel from your reading list has a new chapter available.

-As a WebExtension, it is compatible with both Chrome and Firefox.
+As a WebExtension, it is compatible with both Chrome, Firefox, and the latest Edge version.

 ### Features
 * Checks when new chapters are out for the novels in your reading list